accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/criteres/1.2/index.md

 ---
-title: Is each [decoration-image](#decoration-image) correctly ignored by assistive technologies?
+title: Is each [decorative image](#decoration-image) correctly ignored by assistive technologies?
 ---